itwela/readio-monorepo/readio-ios/EAS-SETUP-GUIDE.md

 cd Documents/Projects/Lotus/readio-ios/

-eas update --branch preview --message "tested alot, ready for baba to test"
+eas update --branch preview --message "made a lot more changes hoping for the best at this point"

 This should be
 eas update --branch preview --message "Your update message"